BTELNYY/SocketNetworking/README.md

 ## Understanding the design
  * This is a complicated library, and you should understand how its meant to be used!
 The library is designed for Server/Client communication, so you should understand how to treat both sides of the connection.
 (Tip: If you are ever lost, `NetworkManager.WhereAmI` can help you!)
  * Servers are authoritive by default, meaning they have all the permission in the library.
 You can delegate permission to clients via various methods for the various functions in the library.
  * The `NetworkClient` class is only known to the local client, and the server (which knows all of them).
-So on the server, you can find any client you want do whatever.
+So on the server, you can find any client you want.
  * Packets are sent and recieved on seperate threads.
 On the local client, one thread is used to send packets, and another to recieve and handle them.
 This creates an issue if your application does not support multithreading!
 The fix is simple, use the `NetworkClient.ManualPacketHandle` property. this will prevent the Client recieve thread from handling the packet for you, it will simply queue it.
 On the server, a thread pool is used, a single thread handles reading and writing (recieving and sending) packets for multiple clients.
 You can always increase the amount of threads you use, however this will result in the program eating resources.

 ## Features